 It may take a few years to increase your pay, but it will happen as you gain skills and experience.

 I wrote this post for a reader who was seeking career advice.
-She read a post titled Quitting My Six-Figure Job and wanted to know more about my degree in computer science.
+She read a post titled Quitting My High-Paying Job and wanted to know more about my degree in computer science.

 When I told her I didn’t have a technical degree she responded almost immediately with just one question: “How did you become a software engineer without a CS degree?”
 As I stared at the words in my inbox I decided to write this post.